jhuckaby/pixl-cache/README.md

 The `set()` method adds or replaces a single object in the cache, given a key and value.
 The key is assumed to be a string, but the value can be anything.
 Anytime an object is added or replaced, it becomes the most recently used.

-Note that the `maxBytes` governor only works with values that have a `length` property (namely Strings and Buffers).
-Anything else is assumed to have a length of 0, and will not affect the total byte count.

 Adding new keys may cause the least recently used object(s) to be expired from the cache.

 You can optionally pass an object containing arbitrary metadata as the 3rd argument to `set()`.
-This is stored in the cache item, and does not add to the total byte count.
+This is stored in the internal cache database, and does not add to the total byte count.
 Example:

 ```js
 cache.set( 'key1', "Value 1", { mydate: Date.now() } );
 ```

 Please make sure your metadata object does *not* include the following four keys: `key`, `value`, `next` or `prev`.
 Those are for internal cache use.
+You can, however, include a `length` key in the metadata object, which overrides the default length calculation for the object.

-Subsequent calls to `set()` replacing a key with differing metadata is shallow-merged in.
-If a subsequent call omits metadata entirely, it is preserved.
+Subsequent calls to `set()` replacing a key with differing metadata is shallow-merged.
+If a subsequent call omits metadata entirely, the original data is preserved.

 You can use [getMeta()](#getmeta) to retrieve cache objects including your metadata.

+Note that if you want to store either `null` or `undefined` as cache values, you *must* specify a non-zero `length` in the metadata object.
+Otherwise pixl-cache will throw an exception trying to compute the length.

 ## get